mkner/robo-pid/README.md

 **robo-pid**

-A Python PID Controller For Mobile Robotic Regulators
+A Python PID Controller For Mobile Robotics

-**Robo PID** is a PID controller designed for Mobile Robotics

-The PID controller implements timestep integration that is designed to be used in discretized time regulators.
+**Robo PID** is a PID controller designed for Autonomous Mobile Robotics and can handle the combined kinematic and dynamic complexity of differential drive lateral and linear wheeled motion control.
+The controller implements timestep integration that is designed to be used in discretized time regulators.

 **Robo PID** has proven to be a tested, and reliable PID controller.
 It has been used, for example, with mobile robotic systems for LVC (Linear Velocity Control) for regulating wheel velocities,